flnt/Flower.jl/docs/src/documentation.md

 "

 Either pressure gradient in prediction or remove component in velocity boundary conditions

+### Flower original projection

+Problem: BC for velocity used as is but pressure gradient not in prediction, also Flower test case "channel.jl" has homogeneous Neumann BC at the injection whereas there is a pressure gradient in Poiseuille (in the direction of the flow)

 With the parameter ``num.prediction``, the following methods can be called: